benwinding/benw-blog/source/_posts/frank.md

 - philosophy
 ---

 Frank was a good dog.
 I valued his existence and am sad that he is gone.
-But during his 3 years with me he taught me so much...
+But during his 3 years with me, he taught me so much...

 <!-- more -->